SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 If you are not interested in exploring these options, you are honestly better off playing a different mod.
 The whole point of Tinkers' Construct is for you to build tools; why install a tool building mod if you are not interested in building them?
 If you are willing to explore the mod, we have a [longer guide](../best-tool) you can follow.

+### What do staffs do?

+Staffs are essentially a blank slate to apply interaction ability modifiers.
+Useful modifiers for staffs typically falls into one of three categories:

+* **Ranged/projectile** - these modifiers make use of the staffs ranged stats, which can be upgraded with power and quick charge.
+Examples include spitting, flinging, springing, bonking, and warping.
+* **Defense/passive boosts** - these modifiers provide either active or passive defense.
+Includes protection modifiers and blocking.
+* **Close range** - these modifiers apply directly to an adjacent block, and often become AOE when applied with expanded.
+Examples include splashing, tilling, firestarter, and bucketing.

+Each of the different slimestaff variants is best suited to different builds.
+In addition, the melting pan (ancient tool) is considered a staff and can use most staff modifiers.

 ## Mod progression